naveensilver/Ansible/README.md

 ## Inventory File

-Ansible Inventory hosts file is used to list and group your host server.
+Ansible Inventory hosts file is used to store the IP_Address of Target servers. we can list and group your host server.

 The Default location is "/etc/ansible/hosts"